rose-coste/whitepapers/state_of_union_containers_pt1.md

 abstract the physical host’s operating system kernel.
-Nevertheless, as of October 2014 Microsoft and Docker announced a partnership to invest on enabling the Windows Server container in the Docker engine, in addition to other Docker support in the suite of Microsoft products at a future date.3
+Nevertheless, as of October 2014 Microsoft and Docker announced a partnership to invest on enabling the Windows Server container in the Docker engine, in addition to other Docker support in the suite of Microsoft products at a future date (3).

 Circling back, in its simplest form, you can think of Docker as a wrapper for LXC.
 However, Docker provides much more functionality through a layer